An Overview of Selinda Adventure Trail

 As the waters of the Selinda Spillway ebb and flow each year, some years with higher flood levels than others, so the name of the Selinda Canoe Trail was changed to reflect a more inclusive guided walking safari and is thus now known as the Selinda Adventure Trail.

-From the 2017 season and beyond the Selinda Adventure Trail has been run by Kane Motswana and his team of river bushmen from the Gudikwa village of the Okavango Panhandle area to the west of the Selinda Reserve.
-Their intimate knowledge of the reserve and the bush make them the ideal guides for your physical, spiritual and cultural journey through the reserve.
+The Selinda Adventure Trail team is run under the guidance of professional guides and occasionally led by Kane Motswana, a River Bushmen from the Gudikwa village located in Botswana’s Okavango Panhandle – an area to the west of the Selinda Reserve.
+Your guide’s intimate knowledge of the bush curates a memorable physical, spiritual and cultural journey through the wilderness.

-The trail replicates the safari experiences of old as we chart a course along the Selinda Spillway and into the remote woodlands of the vast 320,000 Selinda Reserve.
+The trail replicates the safari experiences of old as we chart a course along the Selinda Spillway and into the remote woodlands of the vast 320,000 acre Selinda Reserve.
 As over previous year’s we are always mindful of the climatic variances and changes that naturally occur in our remote locations.
-As such as we monitor the changes the Selinda Spillway offered us in 2017, we have amended this experience to a 4 Day / 3 Night adventure in 2018.
-There will only be three departures in 2018 that remain on the longer 5 Day / 4 Night basis.
+Following the ecosystem’s natural changes along the Selinda Spillway during the course of 2017, we have adapted the experience for 2018 to a 4 Day / 3 Night adventure.

-The experience either entails a traditional canoe and walking safari following the course, and exploring side channels, of the Selinda Spillway (subject to high-enough water levels); or a pure walking safari following a similar route (should the channel be dry or too shallow to canoe).
+The experience either entails a traditional canoe and walking safari following the route, whilst exploring side channels of the Selinda Spillway (subject to high-enough water levels); or a pure guided walking safari following a similar route (should the Spillway be dry or too shallow to canoe).

-The Adventure Trails start at the Selinda Airstrip where you are met and immediately transferred to the remote starting point of your adventure.
-Please make sure you arrive at the Selinda Reserve airstrip by lunch-time on day 1 of the Adventure Trail so that you are able to join us on the scheduled helicopter air transfer which takes you to the start point of the trail.
-This may require you to overnight, ideally with us at one of our camps such as Duba Expedition Camp or elsewhere in Botswana, the night before your joining this adventure.
+Please make sure you arrive at the Selinda Reserve airstrip by lunch-time on day 1 of the Adventure Trail so that you are able to join us on the scheduled helicopter air transfer which takes you to the starting point of your 4 day adventure.
+This may require you to overnight prior to commencement of the Selinda Adventure Trail, ideally at one of our camps such as Duba Expedition Camp or Duba Plains Camp.